Toggle Navigation

 • Case for support – Appendix 1.
 This should be a maximum of 8 pages.
 A case for support template has been provided and the predefined headings should be included which align with the scoring criteria.

 • Justification of resources – Appendix 3. the template provided must be completed, which provides not only the costs but a brief discussion (where relevant) on how the costs align to the proposal.
 Summary figures should be included in the online form.
+This should be no more than 2 pages.
+Budget cost builder (Research Led excel template or Partner Led excel template) - Guidance is provided in the excel template

 • Applicant CVs – Lead applicants and partners on the application proposal need to include their full details on the relevant section of the online form and submit their CV (2 pages maximum per applicant).
 In research projects these individuals are referred to as ‘Co-Investigators'.
 The names and organisations of all co-investigators should be attached (appended into one document).